deepset-ai/haystack-tutorials/markdowns/20_Using_Haystack_with_REST_API.md

   "answers": [],
   "documents": [
     {
-      "id": "52937ad257317032b9aed9750b5fcbb7",
+      "id": "24904f783ea4b90a47c33434a3e9df7a",
-      "content": "Even though temperature patterns differ between north and south, the summer climate is surprisingly similar all through the entire country in spite of the large latitudinal differences.
-This is due to the south's being surrounded by a greater mass of water, with the wider Baltic Sea and the Atlantic air passing over lowland areas from the south-west. ...", "content_type": "text",
+      "content": "Because of Sweden's high latitude, the length of daylight varies greatly.
+North of the Arctic Circle, the sun never sets for part of each summer, and it never rises for part of each winter.
+In the capital, Stockholm, daylight lasts for more than 18 hours in late June but only around 6 hours in late December.
+Sweden receives between 1,100 and 1,900 hours of sunshine annually...", "content_type": "text",
       "meta": {
-        "_split_id": 7,
+        "_split_id": 33,
         "name": "43_Sweden.txt"
       },
-      "score": 0.569930352925387
+      "score": 0.5017639926813274
     },
     ...
   ]